Anisha Rosnah: Marriage and children

 On 8 October 2023, the royal court announced the engagement of Anisha and Prince Abdul Mateen of Brunei.
 The couple have known each other since they were children and are said to have begun dating in 2018.
 Anisha has attended several events over the years as Prince Mateen's partner such as his Green beret presentation in 2021, Princess Fadzilah's wedding in 2022, and Princess Azemah's wedding in 2023.

-The couple married in a elaborate ten day celebration from 7 January to 16 January 2024.
+The couple married in an elaborate ten day celebration from 7 January to 16 January 2024.
 The Majlis Istiadat Berbedak Pengantin Diraja or powdering ceremony was held on 10 January.
 Anisha and Mateen wore traditional red outfits and their families applied scented powder and oils to their hands to bless them.
 The next day was the Majlis Istiadat Akad Nikah Diraja or solemnisation ceremony at Omar Ali Saifuddien Mosque where they were officially married.
 Anisha wore a dress by Teh Firdaus.
 The highpoint of the celebrations was the Majlis Bersanding Pengantin Diraja on the 14th which was followed by a procession through the streets of Bandar Seri Begawan.
 Anisha wore a gown by Dior and jewelry loaned from Queen Saleha of Brunei.
 The events ended with the Majlis Persantapan Diraja which was a banquet at Istana Nurul Iman with around 5,000 guests.
 Anisha wore a Zuhair Murad gown with jewelry again loaned from Queen Saleha.

 Many foreign royals and politicians attended the wedding including President Joko Widodo, President Bongbong Marcos and Liza Araneta Marcos, Sultan Abdullah and Tunku Azizah, King Jigme Khesar Namgyel Wangchuck and Queen Jetsun Pema, Prime Minister Lee Hsien Loong and Ho Ching, Prime Minister Anwar Ibrahim and Wan Azizah, Princess Noor and Amr Zedan, Princess Munira Al-Saud and Prince Mamdouh, Sheikh Rashid, Tengku Muhammad Iskandar, Tunku Idris Iskandar, Tengku Fahd Mu'adzam, and Tunku Aminah Maimunah.

-On 14 October 2025, the couple announced that they are expecting their first child.
+On 14 October 2025, the couple announced that they were expecting their first child.
+Anisha gave birth to their daughter, Zahra Mariam, on 8 February 2026.
+Her full name and title is Yang Amat Mulia Pengiran Anak Zahra Mariam Bolkiah Binti Duli Yang Teramat Mulia Paduka Seri Pengiran Muda 'Abdul Mateen.
+This is roughly translated to Her Highness Princess Zahra Mariam Bolkiah of Brunei.

 Royal duties

 As a member of the royal family, Anisha participates in incoming state visits to Brunei, investiture ceremonies, and National Day celebrations.
 In July 2024, she traveled to Kuala Lumpur for the installation of Ibrahim Iskandar of Johor as the 17th King of Malaysia.

-She also attends charitable and cultural events like the opening of Al-Ameerah Al-Hajjah Maryam School, Brunei's first special needs school, and the 'Faith & Devotion' art exhibition.
+She also attends charitable and cultural events like the opening of Al-Ameerah Al-Hajjah Maryam School, Brunei's first special education school, and the 'Faith & Devotion' art exhibition.